-- Records of each contributor and/or intermediary’s name, residential address, occupation, employer and business address or documentation of efforts made to collect such information.
+- Records of each donor and/or intermediary’s name, residential address, occupation, employer and business address.

 - Copies of all contributed checks and deposit slips

 - Bank statements

 - Returned and canceled checks

 - Receipts showing the value of in-kind donations

 - Monthly billing statements or receipts for credit/debit card purchases